This area of our website includes learning materials and links to support learning at home.

 Other kinds of provision

-Our Play Therapist, Ms Graham, is continuing to work with her clients during the partial closure of school.
-Many of the children she works with are attending school every day and she is continuing to work with them directly in school.
-However, she is able to offer a remote service via Zoom, for those not in school currently.
+Our Play Therapist, Ms Graham, continued to work with her clients during the closure of school.
+Many of the children she works with attended school every day and she is continued to work with them directly in school.
+However, she is able to offer a remote service via Zoom, for those not in school due to a bubble being in isolation.

 Mental and Emotional Health